kamlesh012/chat-app/README.md

-# Talk-A-Tive
+# Chat-App

-Talk-a-tive is a Full Stack Chatting App.
+This is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+It Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack

 **Client:** React JS